oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 6. Click your target database name to view more detail on the **Audit Policy Details** page.
 Scroll down and review the list of audit policies available for your target database.

-    - A grey circle indicates the audit policy is not yet provisioned on the target database.
-A green circle indicates that the audit policy is provisioned.
+    - A grey circle means the audit policy is not yet provisioned on the target database.
+A green circle means the audit policy is provisioned.
-    - You can choose to provision any number of audit policies on your target database and set filters on users and roles.
+    - You can choose to provision and enable any number of audit policies on your target database and set filters on users and roles.

     ![Audit Policies Details page](images/audit-policies-details-page.png "Audit Policies Details page")